Real Work-from-Home Job or Scam? 8 Tips to Protect Yourself

 Protect yourself: If you can’t verify that a company is legitimate, it may be best to look elsewhere.

-- Offers that promise a lot of money with very little effort.
+- Avoid offers that promise a lot of money with very little effort.
 Legitimate work-from-home opportunities will typically take some effort on your part to be successful.
 Work is work, after all.

 - Be careful with recruiters who don’t ask about your education or experience.
-Legitimate work-from-home opportunities get a lot of interest from job seekers and recruiters need information about applicants to find people who are a the best fit.
+Legitimate work-from-home opportunities get a lot of interest from job seekers, and companies need information about applicants to find people who are the best fit.
 If the person on the other end doesn’t care about your background, consider that a big red flag.

-Protect yourself: If you’re getting a great offer that doesn’t ask you to provide any information about who you are or why you’re a good fit for the company, it may be too good to be true.
+Protect yourself: If you’re getting a great offer that doesn’t ask you to provide any information about who you are or why you’re a good fit for the company, the offer may be too good to be true.

-- No one has heard of the company.
-You may not know every company in your industry, but thanks to the internet, you should be able to learn about companies easily online.
+- Only work with companies you can verify.
+You may not know every name in your industry, but thanks to the internet, you should be able to learn about companies easily online.

 Most important: trust yourself and your instincts when trying to avoid work-from-home scams.
-If something seems suspicious, do your due diligence and you’ll know if a company/job is worth looking into.
+If something seems suspicious, do your due diligence and you’ll know if a company or job is worth looking into.

 Liveops maintains an A+ rating with the BBB and is proud to be listed on the FlexJobs top 100 companies for remote work.
-Check out our exciting opportunities now.
+Check out our opportunities.